mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/receive-an-inbound-call.md

 ## Try it out

-When you call your Nexmo Number you will hear a text-to-speech message.
+When you call your Vonage Number you will hear a text-to-speech message.